jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 > same and is reprehensible in both cases.
 >     (The Universal House of Justice, 1992 Dec 10, Issues Related to Study Compilation)

 The problem with unrestrained liberty is _our actions impact others_.
+Even if they harm only ourselves, this harm in turn harms others affected by us.
 And in the Baha'i writings, this is something we are never allowed to forget.